Why Should I Bring my Pet to Willows for Parotid Duct Transposition Surgery?

 Parotid Duct Transposition in the Treatment of Dry Eye

 A small proportion of dogs suffering from dry eye do not respond to medical management.
-In these patients the problem is unfortunately so severe that the eye remains painful and badly diseased despite the use of cyclosporine and artificial tears.
+In these patients the problem is unfortunately so severe that the eye remains painful and badly diseased despite the use of immunosuppressive agents and artificial tears.
 In order to alleviate discomfort and prevent vision-threatening corneal scarring (or even ulceration and rupture of the eyeball), the procedure known as a Parotid Duct Transposition is often carried out in such severe cases.

 What is a Parotid Duct Transposition?